TimTCrouch/Multiplayer-phaser3-typescript/README.md

 This is a WIP for a starting setup for multiplayer games with Phaser 3 and node.
 I am working on getting the initial foundation of the template setup.
 The build process is a bit rough right now but it works.
 You just have to start 3 different bash tools to compile and serve the project.
 I will swing back around to this in a little bit and try to clean house and simplify.

-After that is complete, the plan is to create a re-usable template that includes the following, game-wise:
+Right now, the plan is to create a re-usable template that includes the following, game-wise:

 1. Authoritative server
 2. A simple Tiled tilemap to demonstrate server-side tilemap handling with collisions